 Not all of us feel comfortable pitching ourselves, but making sure viewers know what you do and the services you offer can help boost sales.
 If you’re filming a vlog or a behind-the-scenes video, end your content with a quick pitch about how your services can help and how you can be reached.

 Basically, releasing video content helps you work smarter not harder.
 You’ll obviously continue to interact with those who already follow you, but YouTube is a great way to quickly connect with new viewers who search for your type of content.
-When it comes to monetizing your content,

 Now that you know a few ways you can make money on the platform, if you’re looking to get started on YouTube (or if you need some fresh ideas for your channel) be sure to grab my Free YouTube Cheat Sheet featuring 30 Video Ideas!